WeismanGitHub/Population-Map-Discord-Bot/README.md

   The map role allows admins/owners to restrict map access to members with a specific role.
 Set the map role with the `map-role` option.
 Remove the map or admin role with `remove-role`. `remove-role` does not delete the role from the server.

   #### Map Visibility
   The `visibility` option allows admins/owners to change who can view the server map.
 Setting `visibility` to `public` allows anyone with a link to view the map.
 Setting it to `member-restricted` allows only server members to view the map.
 Choosing `map-role-restricted` restricts the map to the owner and members with the map role. `admin-role-restricted` limits access to only the owner and members with the admin role.
-Selecting `invisible` hides the map from everyone (even admins), except the owner.
+Selecting `invisible` hides the map from everyone, including admins and the owner.

   #### Defaults
   `visibility`: `public`